Dick Waugh – President

 Dick Waugh was born and raised in the Oroville, CA area.
 He served in the U.S. Army as a military police officer.
 He returned to Oroville and, after attending college, became a police officer with the Oroville Police Dept. He served with the Oroville Police Dept., Butte County Sheriff’s office and finished his career as the Chief of Police in Williams, CA. He retired in 2006.
 He currently works part time as a Butte County District Attorney Investigator.

-Mark Wilson – Vice President
+Mark Wilson – Past President

 Vice President Mark’s trail interest developed in the mid 1990’s when he purchased a book about John C. Fremont.
 He was hooked.
 After retiring from academic life, teaching forest ecology, he started a history tour business and that was when he became involved in OCTA.
 One of the projects he is now coordinating is the California Trails Auto Route Sign Project.
 Having spent most of his professional career in education he looks forward to working with the OCTA membership in our education efforts.

 About 3 years ago I became interested in OCTA after learning about it at a

 conference of the California Council for the Social Studies.
 CCSS is an organization with which I was involved for over 20 years having served the group in a variety of capacities from holding state wide offices to working on the annual conferences.
 As a new member of OCTA and the CA-NV chapter, I am looking forward to becoming involved with this group and participating in its many varied activities.

 While I was teaching, I spent many summers viewing the Oregon Trail landmarks, visiting gold mine towns in Montana, seeing battle sites between the Plains Indians and the US Army, and seeing Revolutionary War and Civil War sites.
 Even though the purpose of each trip was to gain an awareness of these moments in history, it was also to have visuals to use in my American History classroom.
 Now that I am retired, after 40 years of teaching History to middle school students, I am